 - 3 bell peppers, sliced (any color combination)

 - 1 – 2 garlic cloves, minced

-Put the shrimp in a large resealable plastic bag.
-Add the olive oil, lime juice, orange juice, soy sauce and 1 tablespoon of the spice mixture; seal the bag and rub the spices into the shrimp.
-Refrigerate for 15 minutes to 2 hours.
+- Put the shrimp in a large resealable plastic bag.
+Add the olive oil, lime juice, orange juice, soy sauce and 1 tablespoon of the spice mixture.
+Seal the bag and rub the spices into the shrimp.
+Refrigerate for 15 minutes and up to 2 hours.

-Carefully remove the sheet pan from the oven and stir the vegetables.
-Move them to one side of the sheet pan.
+- Carefully remove the sheet pan from the oven and stir the vegetables.
+Move them to one side of the baking pan.
 Add the shrimp and spread them evenly trying to make sure they are all in one layer.

-Remove from the oven and mix the vegetables and shrimp to combine.
-Drizzle the shrimp with the Cilantro Lime Butter and serve hot on warm tortillas or inside flour tortilla boats.
+- Remove from the oven and mix the vegetables and shrimp to combine.
+Drizzle the shrimp with the Cilantro Lime Butter and serve.